-Simply boiling the ingredients for a certain amount of time could leave you with a dish of disappointment and you don’t want that.
-Hitting the ‘Soft Ball’ temperature is instrumental but otherwise the recipe is easy to make and will have you delightfully (pun intended) bouncing around the kitchen that it worked.
+The recipe below will make about forty squares of Turkish delight, so it could last quite a while or be great to give as gifts.
+When you make it, I highly recommend investing in high-quality rose water and a candy thermometer.
+Simply boiling the ingredients for a certain amount of time could leave you with a dish of disappointment, and you don’t want that.
+Hitting the ‘soft ball’ temperature is instrumental, but otherwise, the recipe is easy to make and will have you delightfully (pun intended) bouncing around the kitchen that it worked.
 Making candy is almost magical!

 Chocolate Turkish Delight Recipe

 - 4 cups of white granulated sugar

 - 1 tsp cream of tartar